sigmdel/TFT_eTouch/README_TOO.md

 All the example Arduino sketches from the original TFT_eTouch library have been modified to work with this fork.
 Other examples have been added.

-It is fairly easy to setup all the Arduino sketches at once.
+It is fairly easy to setup the example Arduino sketches at try them all quickly.

   1. Create a directory named `TFT_eTouch_test`
   2. Create a subdirectory named `libraries`